techidaily/site-youtube-web/source/_posts/usicreactionhits-yts-top-10-vids-of-23.md

 <img height="0" width="0" src="https://dhgate.sjv.io/i/5597632/1186864/12108" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### #5\.
-Kids React To Eminem

-In this video, some kids react to the Eminem rap music videos and give their views about rap.
-Some of them are amused by the rap, and some of them find it difficult to understand.
-Overall their reaction is worth watching.
-The video got over 13M views on Youtube.

 ### #6\.
 Do Teens Know 90s Hip Hop?

 In this video, many teens listen to '90s hip-hop music videos, and their reactions are recorded.
 They are familiar with some of the songs, and some are totally new and amusing to them.
 The video got over 11M Views on Youtube.